 - 1. Students shall engage in clinical experiences only during semesters in which they are enrolled in a clinical course.
-Students must complete the required clinical hours within the dates of the registered course or the course is considered incomplete and a grade of "I" will be assigned.
-It is not appropriate for students to be attending clinical when the university is closed. - 2.
+Students must complete the required clinical hours within the dates of the registered course or the course is considered incomplete and a grade of "I" will be assigned. - 2.
 Students are encouraged to schedule full clinical days to maximize their learning opportunity.
 Ideally, students will be at the clinical facility a minimum of four hours, or for the entire time the clinic is open if it is open fewer than 4 hours.
 Clinical days are determined based on the preceptor's schedule and availability. - 3.
 Students are required to keep their clinical faculty informed of their clinical schedule.
 Whenever possible, the clinical faculty should be notified of any schedule changes, in advance.
 Clinical hours logs must be kept updated and signed weekly by the clinical preceptor.
 Students are encouraged to keep a copy of the clinical hours log. - 4.
 Students are expected to notify the clinical preceptor if they will be absent from a scheduled clinical experience.
 Failure to show may be considered unprofessional behavior and subject to disciplinary action. - 5.
 Patient encounters are required to be documented in Typhon per clinical course requirements and shall accurately reflect clinical hours spent at the clinical site.
 There is a cost, payable by the student, which is incurred for using Typhon.

-Clinical site visits will be made by the clinical faculty for each student each semester.
+Clinical site visits will be made by the clinical faculty.
 During the visit, the student may be asked to demonstrate history and physical assessment skills, discuss rationale for the determination of differential findings, identify relevant laboratory or other diagnostic tests, and describe management, teaching and follow-up plans.
 The student will also be expected to demonstrate therapeutic communication skills with the patient and/or families, documentation, billing and coding of the encounter and reporting of findings to the clinical preceptor.